Notation designed to help users grok data layouts

 …and more quality of life features!

-See an example package.json vs a (hypothetical) Ziggy version.
+See here to the right an example package.json vs a (hypothetical) Ziggy version.

 {